keljr021/react-calculator/README.md

 # react-calculator
-A calculator component built with React
+A work sample calculator component built with React.